rdpate/helpfile/about/about.md

 - lines MUST end with a newline (including the last line)
 - text MUST NOT contain control characters (besides newline), including carriage return and tab
 - for help sections, a synopsis MUST be at the top followed by a blank line if text follows
-- for help sections on commands, the synopsis MUST include a command name and common forms, eg. "command FOO [BAR..]"
+- for help sections on commands, the synopsis MUST be one or more lines showing usage, eg. "command FOO [BAR..]"
+    - ideally, only one line is listed; otherwise the first line SHOULD be the most common usage
 - for version sections, the version string MUST be the first line followed by a blank line if text follows
     - the version string SHOULD be formatted according to semver.org
     - whether version strings may be compared according to semver.org is OPTIONAL